tschf/atom-build-oracle/README.md

 You may face issues depending on how you set up the instant client.
 The [typical guide](https://docs.oracle.com/cd/E11882_01/install.112/e38228/inst_task.htm#BABHEBIG) involves setting an environment variable `DYLD_LIBRARY_PATH`.
 Unforunately, in OS X El Capitan, this variable is not passed in as an environment variable into Atom (this is a part of security measure known as System Integrity Protection).
 You can also see that this is not output if you run the `env` command on the terminal.

-If you followed these steps to install the oracle client, and try to compile in Atom, most likely this is the error you will get:
+If you followed those general steps, you will likely be getting this error (or very similar):

 ```
 dyld: Library not loaded: /ade/dosulliv_sqlplus_mac/oracle/sqlplus/lib/libsqlplus.dylib